stevebest/passport-vkontakte/README.md

 If you need extended permissions from the user, the permissions can be requested via the `scope` option to `passport.authenticate()`.

-For example, this authorization requests permission to the user's statuses and
+For example, this authorization requests permission to the user's friends:
-checkins:

 ```javascript
 app.get('/auth/vkontakte',